-If, after implementing the other sediment source controls to the maximum extent practicable, there is still potential for adverse response due to bed sediment supply reduction, then one option is to add bed sediment to the receiving stream by placing coarse sediment just downgradient of outfall that the project(s) discharges to11.
+If, after implementing the other sediment source controls to the maximum extent practicable, there is still potential for adverse response due to bed sediment supply reduction, then one option is to add bed sediment to the receiving stream by placing coarse sediment just downgradient of outfall that the project(s) discharges to 11.
 The annual replenishment of this supplemented bed sediment, in tons, should approximately equate to the estimated annual bed-load deficit caused by project development, as calculated in a bed sediment supply evaluation.
 This rate of replenishment can be modified after a given period of time as part of an adaptive management and monitoring plan.
 Added bed sediment material should be placed at the outfall such that it can be readily transported by fluvial forces exiting the outfall's energy dissipation system.
-It is anticipated that natural bed sediment of bed material.
-Sediment collected in water quality treatment facilities or detention basins that serve developed areas shall not be used for this purpose.
+It is anticipated that natural bed sediment deposited in regional debris basins can be utilized as source